QUESTIONS AND ANSWERS

 - Don't rush to invest in an IPO stock as they tend to be shorted for a long time.

-- Don't fall for the "buy and hold" strategy unless you monitor your investments closely.
+- Don't fall for the "buy and hold" strategy unless you actively monitor your investments.

 - Recognize that sometimes the most profitable position is no position.